 Now, not only have you just opened up a big hole that you need to dig yourself out of, you have also put the other person in a very embarrassing and possibly upsetting position.
 All in the first few moments of meeting them!

 The person’s reasons for not having children could be any of the following:

 - They have given birth to a stillborn baby

 - They may simply not wish to have children

 All of which is theirs and their partner’s business only.

-What about close friends and relatives?
+Is it okay to ask close friends and relatives?

 The rules about personal questions apply even when you know the person well and are possibly even related!
 You should wait for the person to broach the subject and, if they don’t, then you must assume they don’t wish to discuss it at the moment.
 Or ever.